Skip to main content

 After college was over, Bondita rushed to the nearest phone booth and dialled Bina Pishima's number, praying that Sampoorna picked it up.
 She did, and Bondita managed to note down the name and address of her doctor.
 She decided to lie about college and visit the very next day.
 On her way back home, Bondita felt extremely guilty for lying to Aniruddha.
 But she feared his reaction to an uncertain false alarm more.
 It was better that she made sure and told him on a lighter note.
 She gathered her justified reasons for lying to him and opened the door of the apartment to find Aniruddha at home.

 "Where were you?"
 He asked.
-"I went to the college but they said the department shift ended early."
+"I went to college, but they said the department shift ended early."
 He said, folding the newspaper.

 "I was… checking on Sampoorna didi."
 Bondita turned her back on him as she poured some water for herself.